particuleio/teks/README.md

 tEKS support scaling to and from 0, even with using [well know Kubernetes labels](https://kubernetes.io/docs/reference/labels-annotations-taints/), there are a number of [ongoing issues](https://github.com/aws/containers-roadmap/issues/724) for support of [EKS Managed node groups](https://docs.aws.amazon.com/eks/latest/userguide/managed-node-groups.html) with [Cluster Autoscaler](https://github.com/kubernetes/autoscaler/tree/master/cluster-autoscaler).
 Thanks to [automatic ASG tagging](https://github.com/particuleio/teks/blob/main/terragrunt/snippets/eks-asg-tags/eks-asg-tags.tf), tEKS adds the necessary tags on autoscaling group to balance similar node groups and allow you to scale to and from 0 and even to use well know labels such as `node.kubernetes.io/instance-type` or `topology.kubernetes.io/zone
 `.
 The logic can be extended to support other well known labels.

+### Automatic dependencies upgrade

+We are using renovate to automatically open PR with the latest dependencies update (Terraform modules upgrade) so you never miss an upgrade and are alwasy up to date with the latest features.

 ### Enforced security